Roster: Company F, 47th Regiment, Pennsylvania Volunteers

 In addition to the discharge of Corporal Augustus Eberhart on a Surgeon’s Certificate on 13 April 1863 due to the wounds he received at the Battle of Pocotaligo, South Carolina on 22 October 1862, Privates Stephen Beers and John Schreck were also discharged that day on Surgeons’ Certificates.
 Corporal James Ritter died at Fort Jefferson on 23 October 1863.

 As with their previous assignments, the men discovered that disease would be their constant companion and foe.
-This makes it all the more remarkable that, during this phase of service, the majority of the 47th Pennsylvania Volunteers chose to re-enlist when their three-year service terms were up.
-Many, who could have returned home with their heads held legitimately high after all they had endured, re-enlisted in order to preserve the Union of their beloved nation and eradicate slavery across the United States.
+This makes it all the more remarkable that, during this phase of service, the majority of 47th Pennsylvania Volunteers chose to re-enlist when their three-year service terms were up.
+Many, who could have returned home with their heads held legitimately high after all they had endured, re-enlisted in order to preserve the Union of their beloved nation and to help eradicate the brutal practice of chattel slavery across the United States.

 Red River Campaign

-From 14-26 March, the men from Company F and their fellow 47th Pennsylvania Volunteers headed for Alexandria and Natchitoches, Louisiana, by way of New Iberia, Vermilionville, Opelousas, and Washington.
-Sometime during this same month, Private Samuel Dunkle was transferred to the Veteran Reserve Corps (also known as the “invalid corps”), and Privates Daniel A. Ackroth and George Armsberg transferred into the 47th Pennsylvania from Company C, 14th Pennsylvania Cavalry on 18 March.
+Sometime during this same month, F Company Private Samuel Dunkle was transferred to the Veteran Reserve Corps (also known as the “invalid corps”), and Privates Daniel A. Ackroth and George Armsberg transferred into the 47th Pennsylvania from Company C, 14th Pennsylvania Cavalry on 18 March.

 * Note: Back home in Pennsylvania, Private Jacob Sholl succumbed to Variola (smallpox) at the Union Army’s Islington Lane General Hospital in Philadelphia on 21 March 1864.

-From 4-5 April 1864, the regiment also added to its roster of young Black soldiers when Aaron, James, and John Bullard, Samuel Jones, and Hamilton Blanchard (also known as John Hamilton) enrolled for service with the 47th Pennsylvania Volunteers at Natchitoches.
+While in Natchitoches, the regiment added to its roster of young Black soldiers when Aaron Bullard (later known as Aaron French), James and John Bullard, Samuel Jones, and Hamilton Blanchard (also known as John Hamilton) enrolled for military service with the 47th Pennsylvania from 4-5 April 1864.
 According to their respective entries in the Civil War Veterans’ Card File at the Pennsylvania State Archives and on regimental muster rolls, the men were then officially mustered in for duty on 22 June at Morganza.
 Several of their entries noted that they were assigned the rank of “(Colored) Cook” while others were given the rank of “Under Cook.”

-Often short on food and water during their long journey, the remaining members of the regiment encamped briefly at Pleasant Hill the night of 7 April before continuing on the next day, marching until mid-afternoon.
+Often short on food and water throughout their long hard trek through enemy territory, the men encamped briefly at Pleasant Hill (now the Village of Pleasant Hill) the night of 7 April before continuing on the next day, marching until mid-afternoon.

-Rushed into battle ahead of other regiments in the 2nd Division, 60 members of the 47th were cut down on 8 April during the intense volley of fire unleashed during the Battle of Sabine Cross Roads (Mansfield).
+Rushed into battle ahead of other regiments in the 2nd Division, 60 members of the 47th were cut down on 8 April during the intense volley of fire unleashed during the Battle of Sabine Cross Roads (also known as the Battle of Mansfield because of its proximity to the community of Mansfield).
 The fighting waned only when darkness fell.
 The exhausted, but uninjured collapsed beside the gravely wounded.
 After midnight, the surviving Union troops withdrew to Pleasant Hill.

 The next day, the 47th Pennsylvania Volunteers were ordered into a critically important defensive position at the far right of the Union lines, their right flank spreading up onto a high bluff.
 By 3 p.m., after enduring a midday charge by the troops of Confederate General Richard Taylor (a plantation owner who was the son of Zachary Taylor, former President of the United States), the brutal fighting still showed no signs of ending.
 Suddenly, just as the 47th was shifting to the left side of the massed Union forces, the men of the 47th Pennsylvania were forced to bolster the 165th New York’s buckling lines by blocking another Confederate assault.